photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Before you start, make sure you have [Docker](https://store.docker.com/search?type=edition&offering=community) installed on your system.
 It is available for Mac, Linux and Windows.
-Developers can skip this and move on to the [Developer Guide](../developer-guide/index.md).
+Developers may skip this and move on to the [Developer Guide](../developer-guide/index.md).

 An image for the [Raspberry Pi](raspberry-pi.md) is available as well.
 In addition, we plan to provide a single binary.